Why was Bono at the State of the Union?

 Rock star was personally invited to the SOTU in honour of his advocacy and philanthropic work on global health and AIDS relief initiatives

-The guestlist for the 2023 State of the Union included the families of victims of police brutality, a hero who disarmed the mass shooter in Monterey Park and an abortion rights activist – all gathered to listen to President Joe Biden’s address.
+The guest list for the 2023 State of the Union included the families of victims of police brutality, a hero who disarmed the mass shooter in Monterey Park and an abortion rights activist – all gathered to listen to President Joe Biden’s address.

 But, one person in particular raised eyebrows when he was spotted sitting in the gallery.

-U2 frontman Bono was one of 26 people personally invited to the annual event by first lady Jill Biden and he took his seat in her box next to Paul Pelosi – the husband of former House speaker Nancy Pelosi – who was savagely beaten in a hammer attack at the couple’s home.
+U2 frontman Bono was one of 26 people personally invited to the annual event by First Lady Jill Biden and he took his seat in her box next to Paul Pelosi – the husband of former House speaker Nancy Pelosi – who was savagely beaten in a hammer attack at the couple’s home.

 Several people took to social media confused by Bono’s appearance at the event, with one person saying: “I don’t understand why Bono was there sitting with Paul Pelosi.
 Wth?
 We live in clown world.”